Spaceplane: Other

+Unflown spaceplane concepts

 Various types of spaceplanes have been suggested since the early twentieth century.
 Notable early designs include a spaceplane equipped with wings made of combustible alloys that it would burn during its ascent, and the Silbervogel bomber concept.
 World War II Germany and the postwar US considered winged versions of the V-2 rocket, and in the 1950s and '60s winged rocket designs inspired science fiction artists, filmmakers, and the general public.